Sturze-Andreea/SOA-project/README.md

 ![alt text](image-3.png)

-6. For using the micro frontends you have to lazy load them i the main app.
+6. For using the micro frontends you have to lazy load them in the main app.

 ![alt text](image-4.png)